John Player Norton: Reproductions

 In 2013 Williams started a project to manufacture reproductions of the 1973 monocoque racer.
 The prototype in the National Motorcycle Museum (UK) and one of the racers now owned by Mike Braid, were used to obtain the correct dimensions and specification.
 The first production bike was started in March 2014 and delivered to the customer in February of the following year.
 The price of the bike in 2016 was £74,000.
-Production was limited to 25 machines.
+Production was limited to 25 machines however, only four of the replicas were built before Williams became ill and the project foundered.
+Williams passed away in 2020.

 1974: Space frame

 The 1974 model was built with a compact space frame to keep the frontal area as small as possible and was again fitted with an all-enveloping peel-style fairing.
 The Isolastic engine mounts were retained.
 Williams later claimed that the decision to make a new frame rather than develop the monocoque was a political decision.
 The mechanics preferred the space frame bike as the engine was more accessible and easier to work on.

 The front brake was improved with Lockheed two-piston callipers acting on twin 10.5 in Norvil cast iron discs.
 Four of the space frame bikes were made, plus a prototype that had a different frame.

-At the season opener at Daytona Williams finished 10th and was the first four-stroke home.
+At the 1974 season opener held at the Daytona Speedway, Williams finished 10th and was the top-placing four-stroke motorcycle.
 Williams and Croxford were both in the British team for the Transatlantic Trophy races a few weeks later.
 Williams and Croxford competed at a number of European races such as Imola and Spa, where Williams won.

 At the John Player meeting at Silverstone in August, Williams tried a prototype frame with monoshock rear suspension.
 This had been intended to house the Cosworth engine, but as this was not yet ready the Commando-derived engine was fitted.
 Both Williams and Croxford, on a 'regular' spaceframe, retired during the race.

 Later in August at Oulton Park, Williams had a major accident when the combined seat and tank unit became detached from the bike.
 The accident ended Williams racing career.

-Dave Croxford was placed 5th in the 1974 Race of the Year at Mallory Park.
+Dave Croxford was placed 5th in the 1974 Mallory Park Race of the Year.

 The bike that Williams won on at Spa was passed on to the Benelux Norton importer, Podevyn, and was used in local F750 races.

 The factory disposed of the bikes at the end of the season.
 Using one of the space frame bikes, Benjamin Grau, under the PDN banner, won all four rounds of the 1975 Spanish F750 Championship.